Montana first to ban people dressed in drag from reading to children in schools, libraries

 The bill initially sought to ban minors from attending drag performances, which were defined as shows that tended to “excite lustful thoughts.”
 The legislation was later amended to ban minors from attending sexually oriented or obscene performances on public property.

-The bill was also amended to specifically ban drag reading events from schools and libraries that receive public funding.
-The bill defines such an event as one hosted by a drag king or drag queen who reads children’s books to minor children.
-It does not require a sexual element to be banned.
+Drag performers who opposed the legislation said they have separate drag performances for children compared to those intended for adults.

+Gianforte’s office did not immediately respond to an email seeking comment on why he signed the bill.

-It’s not clear how often such events have been held at public schools or libraries in Montana.
+It’s not clear how often such drag reading events have been held at public schools or libraries in Montana.
 Drag reading events were held in 2022 at ZooMontana in Billings and at a bookstore in downtown Helena.
 Both events drew protests, but neither would be banned under the new law.
 Another event held at a Bozeman bookstore last weekend also drew protesters.

 A Montana drag performer with The Mister Sisters in Great Falls, whose stage name is Julie Yard, helps organize drag reading events and says she has never been asked to coordinate one in any school — public or otherwise.
 Between 6 to 10 events are scheduled throughout the state in the coming months.